vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 * Think about how you answered the "confidence in the job search" question in the survey for PD peer groups.
 What specific areas bring you confidence?
 What areas do you feel less confident in?
 * What kind of support could you use from your peer group to help you move past these barriers?
 Be prepared to share this information in your group DTR.

+## Jobtrack Set-Up
+As a class, we'll watch this [video](https://drive.google.com/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?ts=5a09de11) on how to set up and utilize Jobtrack.io in your job search.

 ## Strategies & Tools
 ### Outreach